cdagnino/cdagnino.github.io/_posts/2016-11-28-econometrics-and-ML.md

 The more interesting answer is that this is partly driven by how different the objectives of economics and machine learning (or statistical learning) can be.

-<i>A warning to the careful reader: while I use the term "economics", the precise comparison should be between the practice of econometrics[^metrix] and the practice machine learning, since both are ways of analyzing and getting conclusions from data. </i>
+<i>A warning to the careful reader: while I use the term "economics", the precise comparison should be between the practice of econometrics[^metrix] and the practice of machine learning, since both are ways of analyzing and getting conclusions from data. </i>

 [^metrix]: Or, more broadly, the use of empirical analysis in the social sciences